We administer climate change laws including:

 Our approach to compliance is that the obligation to comply with legislative requirements rests with participants.
 We take a risk-based approach to managing compliance in each scheme and take compliance and enforcement action to ensure the integrity and success of the schemes.

-The 2024-2025 Compliance and Enforcement Priorities focus on:
+The Compliance and enforcement priorities 2025–26 focus on:

 • the Australian Carbon Credit Unit (ACCU) Scheme

-• the National Greenhouse and Energy Reporting (NGER) Scheme and
+• the National Greenhouse and Energy Reporting (NGER) Scheme and Safeguard Mechanism

-• the Renewable Energy Target (RET) Scheme
+• the Renewable Energy Target (RET)

 We also expect all scheme participants to:

-• provide complete and accurate documentation in support of applications – if they do not, we will issue a request for information and we expect a timely response.
+• provide complete and accurate documentation in support of applications – if they do not, we will issue a request for information and we expect a timely response

 Read more about our compliance and enforcement priorities.